Tommy Eglington: FAI XI

 Between 1946 and 1955 Eglington made 24 appearances and scored 2 goals for the FAI XI.
 He made his international debut on 16 June 1946 against Portugal.
 Eglington scored his first goal for the FAI XI in a 4–0 win against Austria on 25 March 1953.
 He captained the FAI XI during the qualifying rounds for the 1954 FIFA World Cup and, during the same competition, he scored his second goal in a 4–0 win against Luxembourg on 28 October 1953.
 Eglington played his last game for the FAI XI on 27 November 1955, in a 2–2 draw with Spain.

 IFA XI

 Eglington also made 6 appearances for the IFA XI between 1946 and 1948.
 On 27 November 1946, he made his debut for the IFA XI in a 0–0 draw with Scotland.
 Together with Johnny Carey, Con Martin, Bill Gorman, Peter Farrell, Alex Stevenson and Davy Walsh, he was one of seven players born in the Irish Free State to play for the IFA XI that day.
 The draw helped the team finish as runners-up in the 1947 British Home Championship.
 Eglington also helped the IFA XI gain some other respectable results, including a 2–0 win against Scotland on 4 October 1947, and a 2–2 draw with England at Goodison Park on 5 November 1947.

-After football

-Eglington also ran a butcher's shop outside St. Gabriel's Church in Clontarf, Dublin for many years after his retirement.